WooCommerce: Top Checkout Field Editor Plugins

 WooCommerce Checkout Fields Customization Guide

-Checkout page plays a huge role in your eCommerce success.
+The WooCommerce Checkout page plays a huge role in your ecommerce success.
 It is one of the most important part of your conversion funnel.
 This is the page that brings revenue.

-It doesn’t matter how many people are visiting your website if no one makes any purchase.
-Complicated checkout process is one of the main reason of high shopping cart abandonment.
+It doesn’t matter how many people are visiting your website – if no one makes any purchase.
+Complicated checkout process is one of the main reasons for shopping cart abandonment.

 Continue reading WooCommerce Checkout Fields Customization Guide